 Although we had visited Phuket and this region before, it was more than 15 years ago.
 So while reminiscing our backpacking days, we jumped in feet first and set about discovering the gems that South Thailand had to offer.
+The south is home to several famous landmarks in Thailand.
 If you don’t have the time to spend a whole month in Thailand, here’s our suggested Thailand itinerary (10 days).

 - Thailand Travel Tips

 - Day 1 and 2 – Khao Lak

 - Days 3 to 5 – Ao Nang (Krabi)

 - Days 6 to 7 – Koh Lanta

 - Days 8 to 9 – Koh Phi Phi

 - Our One Month in Thailand

 You can make all the plans you like but flights can often be delayed, especially if you’ve booked a discount airline.